Mediastinal lymphoma is common, either as part of disseminated disease or less commonly as the site of primary involvement.

 Specific treatment depends on the type of lymphoma and the stage, but broadly requires chemotherapy and or radiotherapy 5.

-Similarly prognosis is very variable.
-Stage I and II Hodgkin lymphoma has the best prognosis with a greater than 90% cure rate 5.
+Similarly, the prognosis is very variable.
+Stage I and II Hodgkin lymphoma have the best prognosis with a greater than 90% cure rate 5.

 - vascular compression 4